ideophagous/hello50/README.md

 1. Wyvern: hello.wyv

    **On Windows:**

    I was unsuccessful in running Wyvern on the command line, except through cygwin (which basically amounts to executing the program on a Linux system).
+The Wyvern language is also still a work in progress, so don't expect to be able to build a larger system in it yet.
    - Install cygwin: https://cygwin.com/install.html
    - Make sure you have a compatible Java version (in my case 9 or above): https://www.oracle.com/java/technologies/javase-downloads.html
    - Check if java was installed successfully: